John Knox Bokwe: Fort Hare College and politics

 In 1905 Bokwe became a member of the committee, composed of Africans and members of the United Free Church of Scotland, which sought, as a memorial to the late Dr. Stewart, to establish a college of higher education for South African men and women.
 As a result, largely on the strength of donations collected among the people, Fort Hare College was opened in 1916.
 In the same year Bokwe was elected general secretary of the Native Teachers Association in the Transkei.
 Throughout his later life he maintained ties with many prominent figures in the Cape and took an active part in public affairs.

 Last years: 1921–1922

 He was forced to retire in 1920 because of failing health and moved nearer to Lovedale again.
 In the same year, already in poor health he appeared before the Native Affairs Commission.
 His last years were spent helping Dr. Henderson, the principal, to translate the metrical psalms into Xhosa.
 He died at his home at Ntselamanzi, near Lovedale, on February 22, 1922.
 He was buried in the Gaga Cemetery, alongside other missionaries associated with Lovedale.

-Bokwe’s Musical Legacy

-Grant Olwage contends that Bokwe's legacy lies in his complex relationship with colonial music forms.
-By mastering and sometimes subverting Victorian hymnody, Bokwe created a unique musical voice that resonated with both African and European audiences.
-His work illustrates the cultural interplay between African traditions and colonial influences, making him a pivotal figure in the history of South African choral music.
-Olwage's analysis highlights Bokwe's compositions as embodying the tensions of his time, representing both the impact of colonialism and the resilience of African culture.